Wellington On a Plate

-Traditionally Wellington On a Plate has been held in August, however from 2023 the festival will split into two editions every year in May and August.

-The May edition of Visa Wellington On a Plate from 5–21 May presents festival events, Dine Wellington and Cocktail Wellington.
-Dine Wellington challenges local chefs to create a dish that showcases local produce and serves 'Wellington On a Plate' that relates to the festival theme.
-Cocktail Wellington challenges local bartenders to create a cocktail that also embodies the festival theme for the year.

-The August edition from 11 to 27 August includes Burger Wellington and Beervana, a craft-beer festival that attracts around 16,000 people each year.
+Traditionally Wellington On a Plate has been held in August, however in 2023 the festival was split into two editions every year in May and August.
+The May edition of Wellington On a Plate presented festival events, Dine Wellington and Cocktail Wellington.
+The August edition included Burger Wellington and Beervana, a craft-beer festival that attracts around 16,000 people each year.
 Local craft brewery Garage Project has been a sponsor of Burger Wellington since 2013.

-The best of the festival are recognised at awards for Dine and Cocktail in May and Burger Wellington in August.
+In 2024 Wellington On a Plate will be held from 1–31 August, with Burger Wellington from 5–25 August.

 History

 The festival began in 2009 with 35 participants.
 In 2022 there were more than 250 venues participating from across the Wellington region.
 Since 2009 there have been more than 87,500 Festival events tickets sold and 1500 festival events held across Wellington.

 The Burger Wellington challenge first started in 2010.
 From 2013 Wellington Craft Beer Brewery Garage Project became a major partner of Burger Wellington, with the name changing to Garage Project presents Burger Wellington.

+In the past the festival has included Dine Wellington, and Cocktail Wellington.
+Dine Wellington challenges local chefs to create a dish that showcases local produce and serves 'Wellington On a Plate' that relates to the festival theme.
+Cocktail Wellington challenges local bartenders to create a cocktail that also embodies the festival theme for the year.